msuhanov/regf/Windows registry file format specification.md

 2. A transaction log file is considered to be valid when it has an expected base block (including the modifications mentioned above), and its primary sequence number is equal to its secondary sequence number.
 3. A transaction log can be applied when a *Last written timestamp* in its base block is equal to a *Last written timestamp* in a base block of a primary file (when a base block of a primary file is invalid, a *Timestamp* from the first hive bin is used instead).
 4. If a base block of a primary file has a wrong *Checksum*, it is being recovered using a base block from a transaction log file (and the *File type* field is set back to 0).
-5. As of Windows XP SP2, the same memory region is used to write a base block both to a transaction log file and to a primary file, that is why, after a successful write operation, a base block of a primary file will contain two sequence numbers equal to *N*, and a base block of a transaction log file will contain two sequence numbers equal to *N - 1* (sequence numbers are incremented by 1 for a transaction log file first, and then they are incremented by 1 again for a primary file).
-As of Windows Vista SP2, a copy of a base block is used when writing to a transaction log file, that is why a transaction log file and a primary file will contain the same sequence numbers in their base blocks after a successful write operation.
+5. At the time of Windows XP SP2, the same memory region is used to write a base block both to a transaction log file and to a primary file, that is why, after a successful write operation, a base block of a primary file will contain two sequence numbers equal to *N*, and a base block of a transaction log file will contain two sequence numbers equal to *N - 1* (sequence numbers are incremented by 1 for a transaction log file first, and then they are incremented by 1 again for a primary file).
+As the time of Windows Vista SP2, a copy of a base block is used when writing to a transaction log file, that is why a transaction log file and a primary file will contain the same sequence numbers in their base blocks after a successful write operation.

 #### Dirty vector
 The *Dirty vector* is stored starting from the beginning of the second sector of a transaction log file, it has the following structure: